 Ayu is a 25-year old mother of two sons, Adanial (9) and Alfoyu (4).
 Her village is located deep in an oil palm plantation.
 They rely on a well for water but it is not enough especially during the drought season, so she fetches water from the swamp instead.
 The water there is a rusty, reddish brown; it has an earthy smell and taste.

-Adanial has been hospitalised twice for severe stomach pain.
-He threw up everything he ate and fainted from weakness and dehydration.
+Adanial was hospitalised twice for severe stomach pain.
 The doctors diagnosed it as parasitic worm infections, likely caused by drinking untreated water.

-Knowing this, Ayu still has no choice but to continue using the well and swamp water for her family’s daily use.
-Every day she is physically burdened with the task of fetching water several times a day.
+Knowing this, Ayu still has no choice but to continue using the well and swamp water.
 Every night, she is emotionally strained with worry over which of her children will fall sick next.

-For Ayu and many other orang asli in the interiors of Pahang, water is an issue trapping them in an endless cycle of hardship and poverty.
-We ask for your help to break the cycle, giving them a chance to improve their quality of life by first addressing this most basic of needs, clean water.
+For Ayu and many other Orang Asli, water is an issue trapping them in an endless cycle of hardship and poverty.
+We ask your help to break the cycle, giving them a chance to improve their quality of life by first addressing this most basic of needs, clean water.